sdarlington/sdarlington.github.io/content/posts/2025-09-05-history-of-the-world-in-47-borders.md

     - history
     - book
 ---
 I hear John Elledge a lot [on podcasts](https://www.podmasters.co.uk/oh-god-what-now), so when his new book came out I was immediately interested.
 I saw it in a bookstore, almost bought it, and then realised that I have more than enough books at home.
-(Un)fortunately, Amazon were selling it cheap and a caved.
+(Un)fortunately, Amazon were selling it cheap and I caved.

 The good news is that "[A History of the World in 47 Borders](https://amzn.to/3TZ4lVu)"[^1] is an entertaining read.
 No regrets.